 What Is A Breakout Box?
 The Simple Explanation

 If you’ve spent any time on our website here at Rubber Box, you may have seen our range of audio breakout boxes.
 However, if you’re not from an engineering background, we know that online definitions of breakout boxes can be a little tricky to understand.
-That’s why, as experts on power distribution, we’re taking a crack at it this week on the blog here at Rubber Box.
+That’s why, as experts on power distribution, we’re taking a look at it this week on the blog here at Rubber Box.

 The Definition of a Breakout Box